 Our school originated in 2010 through the vision of businessman William Brown, a lifelong advocate of education.
 Today Legacy occupies the site of the historic Parker High School and the former Greenville County Fine Arts Center.

-To offer a quality, rigorous, and relevant educational program leading to college graduation and empowering underserved urban students to become productive, fit, principled citizens in a changing society.
+To offer a quality, rigorous, and relevant educational program leading to college graduation and empowering underserved urban students to become productive, healthy, principled citizens in a changing society.

-To see every child to and through college graduation.
+To see every child to and through college.

 Legacy Early College has three divisions on two campuses in West Greenville.
 The Elementary School provides academic foundations for scholars in grades K5-4.
 The Middle School provides a seamless transition for scholars in grades 5-8.
 And the Early College High School completes the journey by preparing scholars for college and career via a customized learning approach that centers on scholars qualifying to take college courses at Greenville Technical College while in high school.